Taurusz1/MT_NHF/README.md

 In the browser you will see a directory, choose `main.ipynb`

-In there you can start running the code cell by cell
+In there you can start running the code cell-by-cell

+Running the pipline: run the code cell-by-cell

+Running the models: There are two models, one random choosing and one basic neural network.
+You will find these by the header texts.
+First define the models, then run the prediction or fit the model and then predict.

+Running the Evaluation: After every model prediction, there is an evaluation step in the same cell that displays the results.